 What’s Not Included?
 Flights, visa & volunteer travel insurance

 Selection process: Message me about your relevant experience, why you’d like to volunteer & the dates you would be available

 Join Our South African School Project – Help Required

 - We need volunteers to assist us with our teaching projects in surrounding junior schools which we work with.
 Volunteers can assist young children with reading and bring spoken English into the classroom.
 A TEFL background would be valuable but not essential.

 - Odd job help around the property also needed.

 Hours & Roster

-- You will need to work for maximum of 5 hours per day, 5 days per week.
-Weekends you are free to explore the area and we will gladly show you around.
+- You will need to work for a maximum of 5 hours per day, 5 days per week.
+On weekends you are free to explore the area and we will gladly show you around.